luke-h1/uber-cost-calculator/README.md

 4. Run `deno run --allow-read --allow-write index.ts`
 5. Open the console to see the total amount spent 🙈

+### Contributing
+Feel free to contribute!
+I've not accounted for all the different types of data that uber can return (i.e. I've not accounted for data that includes if you've worked for Uber).
+If you'd like to fix up the script for your own use case, please feel free to submit a PR! 🙌

+We follow conventional commits (https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+Please ensure that your commit messages follow this format.

 ## License
 MIT